cms-DQM/dqmgui/README.md

   * We handle the `PR tests` and the way data is uploaded to the GUI ourselves
   * The code that performs the upload (and needs changing) is located here: https://github.com/cms-sw/cmssw/blob/master/DQMServices/FileIO/scripts/compareDQMOutput.py#L86-L99

+#### Temporary solution

+While we wait for Computing and MCM to change their tools to support the new file registration procedure, we could add a new daemon here: https://github.com/cms-DQM/dqmgui_prod/tree/index128/bin that will periodically check for newly uploaded ROOT files to the old DQM GUIs and forward them to the new DQM GUIs.
+This process has to be resilient to ensure stability because ROOT files are deleted from the old DQM GUI after a while.

 ## Selecting the CMSSW version to build against

 ### Online